winklerrr/.zshconfig/README.md

 # .zshconfig
 My personal zsh config.
 Feel free to clone or fork this repo.
 Play around with it as much as you want!
-If you like you can even send me a pull request for the changes you made :)
+If you like you can even send me a pull request for the changes you've made :)

 # Install
 Change Terminal to use ZSH.
 You can archive that on two different ways: